-Fig. 16.
-Simulated block diagram of spindle drive for IHU3 type of motor during the drilling process (Fig.17 and Fig.18).
+Fig. 15.
+Simulated block diagram of feed drive for the IHU3 type of motor during the drilling process (Fig.17 and Fig.18).
 As is seen in the simulated results, drill wear results in increase in the feed and spindle motor currents during the machining operation.
 Also, the relationship between the force and motor current follow the same behavior.